INDAPlus21/viktorrn-zhongmin-game/DesignIdeas.md

 the seccondary resource i bones <- (expand thingy)

 To play anything you need a free slot, you have 4 playslots, and to win you need to do 7 or more damage mor than your opponent.
-When a Card is played it wont attakc untill after your next turn
+When a Card is played it wont attakc untill after your next turn.
+Cards attack only the card opposing them and if their is none, they attack the opposing player directly.

 ## things you can play are: